-For all full-time regularly scheduled employees, maternity leave is treated as any other shortterm disability and will be paid according to the terms of HR 7.1 Short-Term Disability Policy.
+For all full-time regularly scheduled employees, maternity leave is treated as any other short-term disability and will be paid according to the terms of HR 7.1 Short-Term Disability Policy.
 An employee may work for as long as is permitted by her physician.
 If it is medically necessary to stop working before the due date, short-term disability leave will begin at that time.
 The employee may return to work when medically approved to do so.
 If, at that time, or any time during the medically necessary leave, the employee runs out of short-term disability and annual paid leave (APL), the employee will be granted leave without pay in accordance with the Federal Family Medical Leave Act.
 In all cases, Virginia Wesleyan University will abide by any and all applicable federal and state laws.

 In the event a faculty member returns to the classroom mid-semester following a short-term disability and/or FMLA leave, it is required that the faculty member's physician complete and return a release to work form to Human Resources indicating the faculty member may return to full employment and specifying whether there are any restrictions.
-Human Resources, in conjunction with the Provost and Vice President for Academic Affairs, will determine if restrictions can be accommodated.
-Human Resources, in conjunction with the Provost and Vice President for Academic Affairs may also offer the faculty member's Department Chair and the Provost and Vice President for Academic Affairs may also offer the faculty member special project work for the remainder of the semester, if available.
+Human Resources, in conjunction with the Provost and Vice President, will determine if restrictions can be accommodated.
+Human Resources, in conjunction with the faculty member's Department Chair and the Provost and Vice President may also offer the faculty member special project work for the remainder of the semester, if available.

-V. Related Policies HR 6.4 Annual Paid Leave HR 7.2 Family and Medical Leave HR 7.1 Short-Term Disability Policy
+HR 6.4 Annual Paid Leave HR 7.2 Family and Medical Leave HR 7.1 Short-Term Disability Policy